-Prince Andrew sued by Virginia Giuffre: what happens next?
+Prince Andrew sued by Virginia Giuffre: What happens next?

 “During each of the aforementioned incidents,” it reads, “Prince Andrew acted with intent to compel plaintiff’s submission.”
 In the starkest wording in the document, the prince is accused of knowing Ms Giuffre “was a sex-trafficking victim being forced to engage in sexual acts with him”.

-In a statement given when the case was filed, Ms Giuffre said “I am holding Prince Andrew accountable for what he did to me.
+In a statement given when the case was filed, Ms Giuffre said: “I am holding Prince Andrew accountable for what he did to me.
 The powerful and rich are not exempt from being held responsible for their actions.
 I hope that other victims will see that it is possible not to live in silence and fear, but to reclaim one’s life by speaking out and demanding justice.”

 The prince’s office has declined to comment on the case as yet.